arvindk2025/Project-Section-of-Portfolio/README.md

 ## Technologies Used

-- React.js
+- React.js(UseState && UseEffect Concept used )
 - React Router
-- UseState
-- UseEffect
 - Tailwind CSS

 ## Screenshot of the WebPage...